Stephen Schwartz

 Stephen Lawrence Schwartz (born March 6, 1948) is an American musical theatre composer and lyricist.
 In a career spanning over five decades, Schwartz has written hit musicals including Godspell (1971), Pippin (1972), and Wicked (2003).
-He has contributed lyrics to Pocahontas (1995), The Hunchback of Notre Dame (1996), The Prince of Egypt (1998, music and lyrics), Enchanted (2007), Disenchanted (2022), the two-part adaptation of Wicked (2024–2025, music and lyrics), and other successful films.
+He has contributed lyrics to successful films including Pocahontas (1995), The Hunchback of Notre Dame (1996), The Prince of Egypt (1998, music and lyrics), Enchanted (2007), Disenchanted (2022), and the two-part adaptation of Wicked (2024–2025, music and lyrics).

 Schwartz has earned numerous accolades including three Grammy Awards, three Academy Awards, and a Golden Globe Award.
 He has received nominations for six Tony Awards, and a Laurence Olivier Award.
 He received the Tony Award's Isabelle Stevenson Award in 2015.

+His son, Scott, directed The Hunchback of Notre Dame and The Prince of Egypt.

 Early life and education

 Schwartz is Jewish and was born in New York City to Sheila Lorna (née Siegel), a teacher, and Stanley Leonard Schwartz, a businessman.
 He grew up in the Williston Park area of Nassau County on Long Island where he graduated from Mineola High School in Garden City Park, New York in 1964.
 While attending Carnegie Mellon University in Pittsburgh, he composed and directed an early version of Pippin (entitled Pippin, Pippin) with the student-run theater group Scotch'n'Soda.
 He graduated from Carnegie Mellon in 1968 with a Bachelor of Fine Arts degree in drama.